isanator2000/MVC-Tech-Blog/README.md

 ## Credits

-Used snippet of code on helpers.js file
+Used snippet of code on helpers.js file from activity 16 on module 14.